 If you have been following us for any amount of time you will know that we draw upon techniques and methods developed in Silicon Valley for startups to help design and implement sustainability strategies for our clients.
 Startups are masters at identifying problems and matching solutions to these problems that people actually care about.
 Here are three things that startups do that you should consider next time you come up with your next sustainability initiative to make sure you design it to deliver something people do actually care about:

-1. Identify the Actors.
+Step 1 – Identify the Actors.
 Sit down and work out who needs to be involved in your sustainability initiative to make it work.
 Do you need the CFO to approve a budget?
 Do you need the facility managers to conduct some energy audits?
 Do you want your companies customers to buy a new sustainable product?

-2. Identify a problem.
+Step 2 – Identify a problem.
 Once you have identified the actors, try to understand the problems they are facing – what motivates them? what frustrates them? what challenges do they have trying to get their jobs done?
 There are three types of problems people are trying to solve; external problems (the job they are trying to get done), internal problems (the pains or frustrations they feel), and philosophical problems (the things they believe in).
 For example, if wanted to lose some weight, my external problem might be that “I want to lose 5kg”, my internal problem might be that “I want to feel good about myself”, and my philosophical problem might be that “I think a healthy lifestyle is important”.

-3. Provide a solution to the problem.
+Step 3 – Provide a solution to the problem.
 Most people are looking for solutions to how those problems make them feel.
 In other words, people are looking for solutions to their internal problems, however if you can solve their internal, external and philosophical problems at the same time you greatly increase your chances of success.
 If your sustainability plan helped me to be able to ride my bike to work with others from the office, made me remember and feel what is was like when I was 5 years old just riding around for fun, at the same time helped me lose a bit of weight, and get fitter and healthier then I would be all in – oh and by the way, I might also happen to reduce air pollution, take a car off the road, and reduce my carbon footprint without once having to think about the environment or saving the planet.

-When the sustainability team from Kilroy Realty wanted to recognise their chief engineers they created a baseball card for each chief highlighting their significant accomplishments in sustainability and important energy and water efficiency projects.
-The overwhelmingly positive response from the engineers was unexpected, with responses like ‘“It’s nice that our hard work is being noticed!” and “Thank you… Not many companies out there take care of their Engineers anymore.”
 The baseball card solved an internal problem for the engineers in that they simply wanted to be recognised for their hard work and they probably got a kick out of showing their kids that they had their own baseball card.
 They managed to motivate the building engineers to reduce energy usage without once mentioning carbon emissions, saving the world, or doing good – doing good just happened to be a consequence of solving the right problem.

 If you would like to try out this approach for yourself we have put together a free guide with templates and trigger questions to help you match the benefits of your sustainability plan with the needs of your customers/participants.